Practical Hints

 While taking decision on how to finance a project, there are many typical questions that need to be addressed:

-With Invest for Excel® software, all these questions can be answered in minutes as the program includes Financing module that helps to develop suitable financing scheme as well as integrate it with the investment calculation.
+With Invest for Excel® software, all these questions can be answered in minutes as the Enterprise edition includes a Financing module that helps to develop suitable financing scheme as well as integrate it with the investment calculation.
 The financing module includes such valuable features as:

 When planning financing, we should start by analyzing the Project Cash Flow (View: Cash flow Statement in the Investment File).
 Example: